gojohnkevin/djanker/README.md

 # djanker
-uWSGI, nGINX, MySQL, Django on Docker
+Django, MySQL, uWSGI, and nGINX in a Docker container